 So, the typically dole-out minded Filipinos is once again subjected under a socialistic propaganda of Papa Government taking care of its children.
 Sin tax will collect more funds to take care the poor.
 Health services for the poor; hospital rooms with air conditioners for the poor; free MRI for the poor; free healthcare for the poor.
 Indeed.
 Without these typical sweetcoats do you think poor people and their representative wouldn't ram for the sin tax bill?
 Heck.
 Everybody wants a sugar-coated lollipop even it was a pepper lollipop.

 But what is wrong with Papa Government taking care of the people?
 What is wrong with taking care of the people by the way?
 None.
 Taking care of poor people is a sign of compassion and love.
 What is wrong is that we already developed this mentality that it is only through government that we can express our compassion to poor people.
+No longer it becomes people taking care of people.
 So we let bureaucrats and politicians legislate ways to enforce compassion while assuming poor people have every right to be taken care of.
 But to be taken care of is not a right.
 Bullshit.
 It is a privilege.
 We afford privilege to interest groups, the poor sector, through government laws which can only be enforced at the expense of the actual rights of the the ones taxes are taken from.

 So no. Though Sin tax is being taught as a way to take care for the poor, it is only a step closer to a socialistic mentality of parasitism and dole-out mindedness.
 Compassion must naturally grow from within each person.
 Not by government force of laws but by mere understanding what true love is.
 Not while bureaucrats, lobby groups and interest groups parasitically benefit on the taxes forcefully take from the productive sector of the society.